Jewish congregations mount legal challenges to state abortion bans - NewsBreak

 Jewish law

-According to Jewish law, a fetus is not considered a full human being and the biblical foundation for this is found in Exodus 21:22 of the Torah, Rabbi Daniel Bogard said.
+According to Jewish law, a fetus is not considered a full human being.
+The biblical foundation for this is found in Exodus 21:22 of the Torah, Rabbi Daniel Bogard said.

 The translation reads: “When men fight, and one of them pushes a pregnant woman and a miscarriage results, but no other damage ensues, the one responsible shall be fined according as the woman’s husband may exact from him, the payment to be based on reckoning.
 But if other damage ensues, the penalty shall be life for life, eye for eye, tooth for tooth, hand for hand, foot for foot, burn for burn, wound for wound, bruise for bruise.…”